supix/openkonnect/README.md

 * possibly a comment

 ### Configuring the database
 OpenKonnect stores stamps into a MySql database.
-After having created the database istance, the table hosting stamps can be created with the following DDL statement:
+After having created the database instance, the table hosting stamps can be created with the following DDL statement:

 ```sql
 CREATE TABLE `stamps` (